 Fall is almost here & what better way to celebrate than to play, learn & explore with an apple theme!
 These hands-on, sensory-driven experiences are sure to keep your kids & students engaged & creating throughout the next few weeks.

-I cut an old apple in half & put a craft stick or fork through the top (not all the way through) so it’s easier to hold.
+Cut an apple in half & put a craft stick or fork through the top (not all the way through) so it’s easier to hold.
 A few squirts of paint & they are ready to dip & print!

 If you would prefer not to use an apple, cut a sponge in an apple shape, works just the same!!